Table of contents for M is for Marshmallow

 When we added a different liquid to each cup it didn’t take long for the kids to notice something different was happening to the marshmallows in the cup with hot water.

 Then we spent some time stirring the different cups to observe what was happening.
 It was interesting for me to watch how each child approached the activity.
-Lovey chattered away about every step she made and every new thing she observed.
-Big Buddy was intensely focused, and he observed silently.
-When I would ask him about what he was seeing he would say, “Not yet.”
-He watched for a very long time before describing his observations in detail.
+One child chattered away about every step she made and every new thing she observed.

-Lovey also wanted to see if the marshmallows felt the same as the ones from our original five senses activity.
+One child also wanted to see if the marshmallows felt the same as the ones from our original five senses activity.

 When she did so, she accidentally flipped the orange marshmallow from the cup with cold water into the cup with hot water.
 It took us a few seconds to get it out and return it back to the right cup.
-After it was back in the cold water cup, Lovey noticed something had happened.
+After it was back in the cold water cup, she noticed something had happened.
 It was smaller than all of the others, and it stayed that way.

 This is how our cups looked at the end of our experiment.
 It was a fun way to explore liquids and how things dissolve.